 - 🔗Milwaukee Data Sources Guide (UW-Milwaukee): crime, health, property, tax, education, and finances

-Data and statistics are primary sources which can be used as evidence, background information, or context for a topic.
+Data and statistics are primary sources used as evidence, background information, or context for a topic.

 Questions to ask yourself before searching for data sets or statistics: